 Bruce Forsyth’s Big Night launched in the autumn of 1978 topping the UK TV ratings for it’s first episode.
-The idea behind the show was to fill ITV’s Saturday night schedule, provide Bruce Forsyth with a vehicle for his variety of talents and of course win the all important Saturday night TV ratings for ITV.
+The idea behind the show was to fill ITV’s Saturday night schedule, hosted by Bruce providing him with a vehicle for his variety of talents and of course win the all important Saturday night TV ratings for ITV.

-Want to see the full show?
-Click here
+Want to see a full show?
+Click Here